Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Serifos

 Serifos is a vibe.
-It’ an authentic laid back island that is really good island for solo travel if you are on a budget!
+It’s an authentic, laid-back island that is a really good island for solo travel if you are on a budget!
 It was the cheapest Greek Island on my trip.

 A good time to visit is late May or early September.
 The island starts to close up around the 19th or so of September.